Is living in texas a good idea?

-In addition, many of the activities in Texas are aimed at families, such as numerous museums, entertainment events, and parks and outdoor areas.
-One of the reasons Texas is so popular is the lack of a state income tax.
+One of the main draws of Texas is its lack of a state income tax.
 This policy alone causes people to move to the Lone Star State each year due to a lower overall tax burden.
 In addition, entrepreneurs enjoy the fact that Texas is a business-friendly state.
+For example, you have what is called a “franchise tax” which applies only to companies, not to individuals.

-In addition to a lower tax burden, the sales tax in Texas is comparatively low, at 6.25%.
-All that said, the state has fairly high property taxes, but we'll talk about that later.
-Texas is known for being big, and it's getting bigger, with an average daily influx of 1,000 new people.
+It is based on margins rather than profits or revenues, so small businesses in Texas don't have to pay a lot of taxes.
+In addition to this, the sales tax in Texas is comparatively low at 6.25%.
+Texas is also known for being big and getting bigger with an average daily influx of 1,000 new people.
 Despite all the traffic, there are some areas in Texas that you can get around largely on foot if you choose the right neighborhood.

-Due to its large size, Texas naturally experiences large differences in temperature and climate, as some areas experience a subtropical climate while others have a dry desert climate.
-You'll have plenty to choose from when you move to Texas, as the state's diverse topography has something for everyone.
-These lucrative benefits are unparalleled, but like anywhere else, moving to Texas may not be without some challenges.
-What's more impressive is that there are tons of major companies based in Texas, including Hewlett Packard Enterprise, Space Center Houston, and SpaceX.
+Dive bars, nightclubs, museums and green spaces make Texas one of the most entertaining destinations in the nation.
+In San Antonio, the famous riverwalk draws visitors to the number one attraction in Texas, which features restaurants, shopping and cultural experiences.
+Texas is also home to many independent artists making the music scene more dynamic and diverse.
+Due to its large size, Texas naturally experiences large differences in temperature and climate as some areas experience a subtropical climate while others have a dry desert climate.
+You'll have plenty to choose from when you move to Texas as the state's diverse topography has something for everyone.
+What's more impressive is that there are tons of major companies based in Texas including Hewlett Packard Enterprise, Space Center Houston, and SpaceX.

-From elementary school to graduate school, it's easy to access a good education, both private and public, in Texas.
-Wages also go further in Texas, thanks to a cost of living that is 8 percent lower than the national average. .
+From elementary school to graduate school it's easy to access a good education both private and public in Texas.
+Wages also go further in Texas thanks to a cost of living that is 8 percent lower than the national average.
+However, like anywhere else moving to Texas may not be without some challenges.
+One of these challenges is that property taxes are fairly high in the state.
+Additionally, Texas is known for being prone to hurricanes which can cause a lot of damage to your property or even your life.

 Tonia Baldy